AndrewJBateman/angular-material-portfolio/README.md

 * **Home:** Http service added to display my number of repos, linked to github API.
 Option: Add more detailed github later but will need api key.

+* **Blog:** Firebase auth service added so I can login to edit posts.
+Blogs will be stored in Firebase DB and displayed on the Blog Posts page.

 * **About:** tba

 * **Projects:** tba